williiam-tran/ttl-class-sync/content/index.md

 I was a perfect role model student and, better yet, a bully.
 Too sharp for my own good, excelling at anything I picked up, so naturally, I got things in my favor.
-People’s attention and praise probably took a heavy toll on me, feeding an ego that didn’t know how to process, but that was no excuse.
-I was led astray, blinded by the rewards and recognition and will live to condemn myself.
+People’s attention and praise probably took a heavy toll on me, feeding an ego that I didn’t know how to process, but that was no excuse.
+I was led astray, blinded by the rewards and recognition.

-Maybe subtle blame for uncontrollable primal instincts—aggression, violence, and the desperate need for validation and attention.😏
+Maybe subtle blame for uncontrollable primal instincts—aggression, violence, and the desperate need for validation.😌

 Let's not delve further...